 The species is famous for its long snout – the genus name, rostratus, means ‘beaked’ in Latin.
 But its common name is less informative – they’re only distantly related to possums and they actually don’t eat honey!

-But, like a nectar-eating bird, they do have bristles on their tongue tip, used to collect nectar from native flowers.
+But like nectar-eating birds they do have bristles on their tongue tip, used to collect nectar from native flowers.
 The upper surface of the tongue is covered by brush-like bristles that collect pollen.
 At 1.8cm, a Hony Possum's tongue is almost one-quarter of its head and body length.

 Like a hummingbird, the Honey Possum’s tongue moves rapidly in and out of the mouth (at about three times a second).
 While these animals are expert climbers, and are mostly arboreal (tree-dwelling), they're also fast runners.